Super-resolved reconstruction of single-photon emitter locations from $g^{(2)}(0)$ maps: The Algorithm

 Having established the quantitative link between \(g^{(2)}(0)\) and the emitter number \(N\) (Fig \ref{fig1b}), we now turn to reconstruction, i.e, inferring the underlying NV-center configuration from spatially resolved \(g^{(2)}(0)\) measurements, thereby recovering sub-spot structure.

-In an experimental $g^{(2)}(\tau)$ measurement, a microscope objective collects fluorescence from all NV centers excited within the diffraction-limited focal spot.
-The $\sim 800~\mathrm{nm}$ spot excites multiple emitters simultaneously, so the recorded $g^{(2)}(0)$ reflects only the effective number of emitters present in that region.
-To recover the underlying spatial distribution within the spot, we raster-scan the focal spot to form a \(g^{(2)}(0)\) map of the region.
-For validation, we simulate a reference distribution over a \(4\times4~\mu\mathrm{m}^{2}\) field discretized at 200\,nm (20\(\times\)20 pixels), containing 50 nonzero pixels with integer occupancies (1–4), as shown in Fig \ref{fig2a}.
+{In a $g^{(2)}(\tau)$ measurement}, a microscope objective collects fluorescence from all NV centers excited within a diffraction-limited focal spot.
+The $\sim 800~\mathrm{nm}$ spot {is assumed in the simulation to excite} multiple emitters simultaneously, so the recorded $g^{(2)}(0)$ reflects only the effective number of emitters present in that region.
+To recover the underlying spatial distribution within the spot, {we numerically raster-scan the focal spot} to form a simulated $g^{(2)}(0)$ map of the region.
+For validation, we simulate a reference distribution over a \(4\times4~\mu\mathrm{m}^{2}\) field discretized at 200\,nm (20\(\times\)20 pixels), containing 20 nonzero pixels with integer occupancies (1–4), as shown in Fig \ref{fig2a}.
 This reference map, i.e, the ground truth, is used to generate the \(g^{(2)}(0)\) map and to assess reconstruction accuracy.